rahuldurrani/ducktails/README.md

 >Note: All forms can handle picture uploads.
 User can upload their profile pic or recipe's pic.

-Group project for CS 546 at Stevens Institute of Technology Group Members: Yuan Dai, Rahul Durrani, Yongxin Feng, Hangyu Li, Ana Parra Vera
+Group project for CS 546 at Stevens Institute of Technology Group Members: Yunan Dai, Rahul Durrani, Yongxin Feng, Hangyu Li, Ana Parra Vera

 This is a application in node js that enables user to post and share cocktail recipes.